The Application Process

 Step 5 Submitting your enclosures by post:

 Officially certified copies of your degree diplomas, transcripts of records and Diploma Supplement must be sent directly to Hanken by regular post/courier.
-The documents shall reach Hanken by 3 pm on the last day of the application round.
-Electronic copies are required when you fill in the application, but please note that the documents must be posted in order to be processed and sent to academic evaluation.
+The documents shall reach Hanken one month after the admissions decision has been sent to the applicants.
+Electronic copies are required when you fill in the application.

 You can also submit a copy of your GMAT (Graduate Management Admission Test) or GRE General Test (Graduate Record Examination) result and a copy of your language test result per mail to email@example.com or per regular post/courier.
 The certificate for exemption from the language test requirement shall also be posted with the degree documents.

 Step 6 Assessment of the major:

 The major subject which you have applied to evaluates your application and assesses whether you fulfill the prior knowledge requirements.
 Interviews are carried out with the applicants when needed.
 The major subject then writes a statement regarding your admission to the board of the Hanken Admissions committee

 Step 7 The Hanken PhD Admissions committee :